How to Set Up a Triangle Choke in BJJ (with the Overhook)

 High Percentage Triangle Setups

 There are dozens of different ways to set up a triangle choke, ranging from wild flailing, to waiting for the person to make a huge mistake, to very slow, tight, methodical set ups.
 This last group is the focus of this particular tutorial.
 When your opponent is caught in one of these setups, they'll know they're caught, but will be unable to do anything about it.
 The main concept that lies behind all of them: isolating one arm with an overhook type grip, then controlling the wrist of the other arm.
+If you're a fan of overhooks, check out How to Use Overhooks in Butterfly Guard.
 Let's get started with some examples!

 Basic Closed Guard Set Up